Japan in May: When it comes to visiting Japan, May is an ideal time to explore the country.

 The mountain is located in the Fuji-Hakone-Izu National Park and offers stunning views of the surrounding area.

-There are several hiking trails that lead to the summit.
+Several hiking trails lead to the summit.

 Unique Experiences